xcitech/xcitech.github.io/_posts/2016-12-14-airline-delay1.md

   - python
 ---

-Flight delays are among the biggest nightmares for travellers, be it the occassional flyer or the regular commuter.
-According to the Bureau of Transportation Statistics, there are about ~15,000 scheduled flights per day in the United States, with more than two million passengers flying every day! [(Source)](http://www.nytimes.com/2013/02/12/business/2012-was-the-safest-year-for-airlines-globally-since-1945.html?pagewanted=all&_r=0)
+Flight delays are among the biggest nightmares for travellers.
+According to the Bureau of Transportation Statistics, there are about ~15,000 scheduled flights per day in the United States, with more than two million passengers flying every day! [(Source)](http://www.nytimes.com/2013/02/12/business/2012-was-the-safest-year-for-airlines-globally-since-1945.html?pagewanted=all&_r=0).
+While majority of scheduled flights land at or before their scheduled time, about 19% of all flights are delayed.

+A delay is defined as any flight which arrives at the gate at least 15 minutes later than the scheduled arrival time.
+Data shows that an average of 2950 flights are delayed more than 15 minutes every day!
+Traditionally, the biggest causes for airline delays have been weather and bottlenecks in the Federal Aviation Administration's system, which includes factors like congested airports and other problems with the air-traffic system.
+However, according to a [Bloomberg report](![Atlanta Airport][busy_airport]), delays caused by Airline factors have exceeded delays caused by weather or the air-traffic system.
+These include late arrivals triggered by mechanical breakdowns, lack of flight crews and other factors attributed to the airlines companies.

+In this project, I intend to use several years of flight data from the [Bureau of Transportation Statistics](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236) to find out which airlines are the best and worst performers, and which airline performs the best given a particular route.

 ![Atlanta Airport][busy_airport]

-While majority of these flights land at or before their scheduled time, about 19% of all flights are delayed more than 15 minutes.
-That translates to an average of 2950 flights delayed more than 15 minutes every day!
-The largest reason for flight delays is undoubtedly local weather at the origin and the destination, besides many other reasons leading to significant delays - such as Tarmac delays, Airport congestion delays, Carrier delays, Traffic delays, etc. While weather cannot be predicted in advance, other delay components can be predictable.

-I used a corpus of data from 17 million flights from September 2013 to August 2016 from the website of the [Bureau of Transportation Statistics](http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236).
+I used a corpus of data from 17 million flights from September 2013 to August 2016 from the website of the BTS.
 The data is made available in monthly files, with the option to select the fields for download.
 For this study, I focused on four things:

 1. Exploring historical arrival delays across different airlines, airports and time of the day, trying to get some insights on which airlines or airports are more prone to delays.
 2. Studying the effect of weather on airline delays.
 Given bad weather, does one airline perform better than the other?